undoio/l3/README.md

 ------

-The technique is simple, but effective.
+The technique is simple, and effective.
 And fast.

 ## Documentation